trungdd2811/LearningAspire/0.6 Lessons Learnt/standard-dev-devop-process.md

 ## 3 - Using Github Action to create a simple CI to mirror Github repository to Azure DevOp repository

+* Create a Github Action by using following codes

 ```yaml
 name: "Mirror repository to Azure DevOps"